barchart/streaming-marketdata-java/README.md

 ##Setup

-The can be referenced and built with maven.
-Please refer to the pom.xml file in the barchart-streaming-client directory.
+The project can be built with maven.
+Please refer to the pom.xml file in the **barchart-streaming-client** directory.

 	cd [project-directory]/barchart-streaming-client
 	mvn clean